The Alave v. City of Chicago Decision and Its Impact on Cyclists’ Safety

 The Illinois Supreme Court followed its precedent in Boub v.
 Township of Wayne, which established that the intended use of a roadway is determined by physical manifestations such as signs, markings, and other indications.
 This precedent was crucial in determining whether a bicyclist is considered an intended user of a roadway, impacting the municipality’s duty to maintain the road safely for that use.
 The Court’s analysis in Alave v.
 City of Chicago heavily relied on this precedent to assess the intended use and corresponding municipal responsibility.

 This case illustrates the evolving nature of municipal liability and the interpretation of intended use in the context of modern urban transportation infrastructure, especially with the advent of shared transportation modes like bike-share programs.
 The court’s decision reflects an understanding of the practical realities of urban bicycling and the expectations set by the presence of bike-share stations.
 Alave v.
 City of Chicago underscores the unfavorable legal landscape for bicyclist safety and municipal responsibility.
 As advocates for bicyclist rights, Zneimer & Zneimer remains dedicated to navigating these legal challenges and advocating for safer, more inclusive roads.
+The bike injury lawyers of Zneimer & Zneimer has handled cases similar to Alave have dealt with

 If you have been injured in a bicycle accident, Zneimer & Zneimer is here to help.
 With our deep understanding of bicycle law, we are equipped to guide you through the legal process and advocate for your rights.
 Contact us for a FREE consultation to explore your options.
+We are conveniently located at 4141 N. Western Ave. in Chicago.

 Contact Information